Asset Transfer

 Transferring Assets Across Asset Types

-Changing the asset type will also change the general ledger asset, depreciation account assignments, and asset life.
-The last posted amounts for the asset current cost and cumulative depreciation are carried over from the old to the new accounts through sale and reversal transactions.
-The asset life value will be inherited from the asset life of the new asset type.
+Changing the asset type also updates the general ledger asset, depreciation account assignments, and asset life.
+The last posted amounts for the current cost and cumulative depreciation are carried over from the old to the new accounts through sale and reversal transactions.
+The asset inherits the asset life of the new asset type.

-Historical records of the asset activities are tracked for both the accounting and alternate/tax methods.
+The system tracks historical records of asset activities for both the accounting and alternate/tax methods.

-Note that the tax methods with accounting book values on the original asset type must also be present on the default alternate depreciation list of the destination asset type.
-Otherwise, the transfer will not be processed.
+Tax methods with accounting book values on the original asset type must exist on the default alternate depreciation list of the destination asset type.
+Otherwise, the transfer won't be processed.
 See the following example:

 Original Asset Type